appleraincoat/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter clients by providing a name reference.
+1. User requests to filter clients by providing a name substring.
-2. Realodex filters and displays a list of all clients whose names match the reference input.
+2. Realodex filters and displays a list of all clients whose names include the input substring.

     Use case ends.